 6In the fourth month, in the ninth day of the month, the famine was severe in the city so that there was no bread for the people of the land.

-7Then a breach was made in the city, and all the men of war fled, and went forth out of the city by night by the way of the gate between the two walls, which was by the king’s garden (now the Chaldeans were against the city all around), and they went toward the Arabah.
+7Then a breach was made in the city, and all the men of war fled, and went out of the city by night by the way of the gate between the two walls, which was by the king’s garden (now the Chaldeans were against the city all around), and they went toward the Arabah.

 8But the army of the Chaldeans pursued after the king, and overtook Zedekiah in the plains of Jericho, and all his army was scattered from him.

-10The king of Babylon killed the sons of Zedekiah before his eyes; he killed also all the officials of Judah in Riblah.
+10The king of Babylon killed the sons of Zedekiah before his eyes.
+He also killed all the officials of Judah in Riblah.

-11He put out the eyes of Zedekiah, and the king of Babylon bound him in fetters and carried him to Babylon, and put him in prison until the day of his death.
+11He put out the eyes of Zedekiah, and then the king of Babylon bound him in fetters and carried him to Babylon, and put him in prison until the day of his death.

 21As for the pillars, the height of the one pillar was 18 cubits, and a line of 12 cubits encircled it; and its thickness was four fingers.
 It was hollow.